jahwsuf/jahwsuf.github.io/oni/index.md

 ---
-title: Oxygen Not Included (ONI) Guides
+title: ONI Guides
 layout: guide
-description: Guides for the game Oxygen Not Included, available on Steam.
+description: My guides for the game Oxygen Not Included, available on Steam.
 ---

-This section contains my guides for the game Oxygen Not Included.
+Guides I have written:

 * [Agricultural Update Guide](agricultural)